berktepebag/object-following-using-raspberrypi-arduino/README.md

     cv2.setMouseCallback('image',choose_roi)
 ```

-### Setting the lower & higher HSV values to draw the contours and the centroid
+#### Setting the lower & higher HSV values to draw the contours and the centroid

 After getting values from choose_roi function, set the values to relevant masking filters.

+Multipliers are chosen after few trials.
+Setting a low margine between upper and lower boundaries results system not find any object to be tracked.
+Setting a high margine causes mismatching.

+Trackbars are used to indicate received values from the ROI.
 ```
    if color_selected:
             hue_l= int(h*0.75)